 First of all don’t panic.
 Follow these easy steps below.

 1. Start your computer in Safe Mode with networking.
 To do that, restart your computer, before your system starts hit F8 several times.
 This will stop system from loading and will show Advanced boot options screen.
 Choose Safe mode with networking option from the options list using up and down arrows on your keyboard and hit Enter.

 2. Log in to the system infected with the Unlock92 Ransomware virus.
 Launch your Internet browser and download a reliable anti-malware program and start a full system scan.
 Once the scan is complete, review scan results and remove all entries detected.

-SpyHunter 4 – fully removes all instances of Unlock92 Ransomware – files, folders, registry keys.
+SpyHunter 5 is a powerful removal tool.
+It can remove all instances of newest viruses, similar to Unlock92 Ransomware – files, folders, registry keys.

 Step 2: Remove following files and folders of Unlock92 Ransomware:

 Remove following registry entries: